TabbyML/tabby/CONTRIBUTING.md

 cargo test -- --skip golden
 ```

+Golden tests should be skipped on all platforms except Apple silicon (M1/M2), because they have not been created for other platforms yet.

 This will help ensure everything is working correctly and avoid surprises with local breakages.

 ## Building and Running